1. A complete, signed application must be submitted for each entry.

 12. Failure to bring an entry to the show may result in a charge for table space and loss of future eligibility for the show.

-13. No advertising or selling of merchandise will be allowed in or around the show other than by vendors who have filed a complete application.
-The Shell Club table is a vendor.
+13. No advertising or selling of merchandise will be allowed in or around the show other than by dealers at their tables, who have filed a complete dealer application.
+The North Carolina Shell Club sales tables are dealers.

-14. In categories other than those which must only contain self-collected shells, a red star should be placed on the shell’s label in order for it to be eligible for the “Self- Collected Shell of the Show” Award.
+14. In categories other than those which must only contain self-collected shells, a red star should be placed on the shell’s label in order for it to be eligible for the “Self-Collected Shell of the Show” Award.
+If photography included in the exhibit is by the exhibitor in-clude a credit that reads “Photography by exhibitor” in bold print.
+If all shells in an exhibit are self collected this must be boldly indicated on the exhibits introduction or backboard.

-15. The arts and crafts exhibits must be the sole creation of the entrant, excluding support apparatus such as cases, pedestals, frames, easels, etc. This rule is suspended for entrants into Category 24, which is specifically for arts and crafts not created by the exhibitor.
+15. The arts and crafts exhibits must be the sole creation of the entrant, excluding support apparatus such as cases, pedestals, frames, easels, etc. This rule does not apply for en-trants into the Category Arts and Crafts notcreated by the exhibitor.

 16. The Shell Show Committee reserves the right to change an exhibit to another category if in its opinion it does not belong in the category in which it was entered.
 Should a change of category be considered every effort will be made to discuss the situation with the entrant before a change is made.

-17. The North Carolina Shell Show and Cape Fear Museum will not be responsible for damage of theft of any exhibit.
-However, appropriate preventative precautions will be taken.
-It should be noted that the Museum has security systems.
+17. The North Carolina Shell Club and/or Coastline Conference & Event Center will not be re-sponsible for damage or theft of any exhibit.
+However, appropriate preventative precautions are exercised.

-18. Suggestions or complaints concerning the show must be directed to the North Carolina Shell Show Committee ONLY.
+Suggestions or complaints concerning the show must be directed to the North Carolina Shell Show Co-Chair and or Club President only.
 Any unsportsmanlike conduct on the part of any exhibitor will be reported to the officers of North Carolina Shell Club.
-The incident will be discussed at the next meeting of officers and may result in prohibition of entry in the North Carolina Shell Show for a minimum of one year.
+The incident will be discussed at the next meeting of officers and may result in prohibition of entry in the North Carolina Shell show for a minimum of one year or longer.

 Remember Important Date